Slicer/Slicer/Modules/Python/StochasticTractographyServerMP/README.txt

     e.g. shell>> python ModifyHeader.py totalTracts 300

-(2.b.6) AnalyzeData.py: used to compute in row min, max, mean values of FA, mode, Trace, radial and axial diffusivity
+(2.b.6) AnalyzeData.py: used to compute in row min, max, mean values of FA, mode, Trace, axial/radial diffusivity

 remark: this script is the only one you can launch from Level0!